nsphinc/nsphinc.github.io/projects.md

 The curse of dimensionality is one that plagues large-scale quantitative problems.
 I looked at popular dimensionality reduction techniques, including PCA and ???, and delivered a presentation to the rest of my OAF cohort.

 ---
-## Detection of Emotions through Affective Audio-Visual Stimuli via Electroencephalogram (EEG)
+## Detection of Emotions with Discriminant Analysis and EEG

 This research project was undertaken with the [Institute for Infocomm Research (I2R)](https://www.a-star.edu.sg/i2r), a department under the Agency for Science, Technology and Research (ASTAR) in Singapore, one of the country's largest IT research institutes.